n-serrette/Cluster_Index/README.md

 ## References

-1. Silke Wagner and Dorothea Wagner, Comparing Clustering - An Overview, 2007
+1. <a name="ref1"></a>Silke Wagner and Dorothea Wagner, Comparing Clustering - An Overview, 2007
 3. Bernard Desgraupes, Clustering Indices, 2016, [https://CRAN.R-project.org/package=clusterCrit]
 4. Rand, William M.: Objective Criteria for the Evaluation of Clustering Methods.
 Journal of the American Statistical Association, 66(336):846-850, 1971.
 5. Fowlkes, E. B., Mallows, C. L.: A Method for Comparing Two Hierarchical Clusterings.
 Journal of the American Statistical Association, 78(383):553–569, 1983.